Thermodynamics and phase transitions of $\kappa$-deformed Schwarzschild-AdS black holes: Introduction

 Although Einstein gravity provides a robust description of gravitational phenomena, it is expected to break down in the strong-gravity regime, where quantum fluctuations become significant and necessitate the formulation of a quantum theory of gravity for a complete understanding of BHs.
 Many approaches have been developed to reconcile classical gravity with quantum theory and thereby shed light on the ultimate structure of quantum gravity.
-Among them, non-commutative (NC) spacetimes have emerged as an important framework for incorporating quantum gravitational effects, in which the quantum structure of spacetime is governed by an NC algebra that naturally introduces a fundamental length scale \cite{Snyder:1946qz,Doplicher:1994zv}.
-Over the years, various NC spacetimes have been proposed, and extensive studies have been carried out to incorporate NC effects into gravitational theories.
-Among these, Moyal spacetime \cite{Douglas:2001ba} and $\kappa$-deformed spacetime \cite{Arzano:2021hpg} are the two most widely studied examples.
+Among them, non-commutative (NC) space-times \cite{Maresca:2025sqx} have emerged as an important framework for incorporating quantum gravitational effects, in which the quantum structure of space-time is governed by an NC algebra that naturally introduces a fundamental length scale \cite{Snyder:1946qz,Doplicher:1994zv}.
+Recently, the NC space-time structure is shown to arise naturally from the perturbative quantum gravity, at Planck scale \cite{Frob:2022ciq,Frob:2023vay}.
+Over the years, various NC space-times have been proposed, and extensive studies have been carried out to incorporate NC effects into gravitational theories.
+Among these, Moyal space-time \cite{Douglas:2001ba} and $\kappa$-deformed space-time \cite{Arzano:2021hpg} are the two most widely studied examples.